 For everyone from raw journalism beginners to sophisticated young reporters, NYU Journalism's Summer Academy will bring you into the world of new-age multimedia journalism.
 The East Village, one of New York's most historic and culturally rich neighborhoods, is home to NYU's Arthur L. Carter Journalism Institute, whose world-class faculty will be your guide.
 You will learn new techniques and sharpen your skills with opportunities to have your best work professionally published.
 Learn more.

-The Steinhardt School of Culture, Education, and Human Development offers students a change to participate in their varied and exciting music and performing arts courses and workshops.
+The Steinhardt School of Culture, Education, and Human Development offers students a chance to participate in their varied and exciting music and performing arts courses and workshops.
 Learn more.

 In this program, you will focus on poetry, fiction, or creative nonfiction and attend daily writing workshops and craft sessions.
 Classes are supplemented by readings and lectures by New York-based writers and publishing professionals.
 Exciting class trips and cultural activities further enhance your learning experience and provide context and inspiration for your writing.
 Learn more.